coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 The important observation is that new subjects are characterized by ordinarly rare word that are suddenly being used frequenly appearing together in the same Tweets.

 Most words in fact are extremely rare.
 Words famously have a Zipf distribution in which the use of a word is in inverse proportion to it's rank.
-I.e., the frequency of the x most common word is in proportin to 1/x.
+I.e., the frequency of the x most common word is in proportion to 1/x.

 The distribution tail is so long that the most common 250 words in English language Tweets are used more than the next 11,000,000 words combined!
 Thus, by a wide margin, the most common number of times per day for a randomly selected word to be used is zero, and the next most common number of times is one, again by a wide margin.

-Therefore, when you find a cluster of several normally one-in-millions words suddenly appearing together in the same Tweets dozens of times in a period of ten seconds, you almost certainly have identified a "subject."
+When you find a cluster of several normally rare words suddenly appearing together in the same Tweets dozens of times in a period of ten seconds, you almost certainly have identified something people are talking about, i.e., a  "subject."

-In theory, if machines were infinitely fast, you could probably identify anomalously frequent words using relative frquency, but it's just too much computing to do in single-digit seconds continually.

 ## Relative Frequency Turns Out to Be a Red Herring

 At first glance, computing relative frequency seems to be the problem, but looked at a different way, you don't really care about relative frequency per se.
 The only reason to compute it is to use it to recognize surges in relative frequency.
-The thing you care about is the first derivative of the frequency, not the frequency.
+In other words, the thing you care about is the first derivative of the frequency, not the frequency.

 It turns out, there is a way to find these surges in frequency without computing the frequency itself, at least not inline, i.e., in the main processing path.

 You can't get away global frequency computations entirely.
-The heuristic to find surging words needs to have some idea of the background frequency of a word's use because it requires partitioning the stream of words into categories of frequency of use.
+The heuristic to find surging words needs to have some idea of the background frequency of a word's use because it requires partitioning the stream of words into categories, i.e., equivalence classes, by background frequency of use.

+You can't just do it once.
 Frequency calculations need to be done periodically in the background because you need keep up with background word usage changes caused by time of day, day of week, etc., as well as with ongoing changes due to the emergence of new subjects that people Tweet about.
-But you can get away with doing them only periodically, and offline with respect to the main processing pipeline.
+However, you can get away with doing them only periodically, and offline with respect to the main processing pipeline.
 While busyword and subject analysis must place at intervals of a few seconds, these offline frequency analysis operations can take place at intervals of many minutes.
 And they are transparent to the main flow of data.

 ## Properties of the Heuristic

 The heuristic can be fast because it is only sensitive to the leading edge of a surge in usage of a word.
 It is not explicitly aware of the actual relative frequency.

 Because it only sees the leading edge, it is inherently blind to a sustained increase in frequency.
-Threfore,it
+Threfore, it:
 - Automatically forgets words that surge only briefly in usage
 - Forgets words that surge and then stay at an elevated level unless/until that word again surges in relative frequency.

 Because it does not explicitly count words, it is fast.
-On a four-core System76 Laptop, it can identify new subjects and cluster them into groups of Tweets at about 8000 to 9000 Tweets/second, which is substantially more than the full firehose.
+On a four-core System76 Laptop, it can identify new subjects and cluster them into groups of 50,000 Tweets/second, which is about ten times the rate of the full firehose.

 # Data Set

 The input available for development purposes is two weeks of the decahose (about 500 Tweets/second.)
 It consists of JSON-formatted Tweets in files that have the file order encoded in the filenames as Unix start and end times.
 The files are about five minutes of Tweets at about 500 Tweets/second.
 The original files are unpacked into uncompressed CSV files.

-These can be processes at about 15x the actual rate of the decahose.

 In production the input could be either files (for historical processing) or the actual live Tweet stream (for real time processing).

+For live processing, the system is entirely bottlenecked by parsing the JSON Tweets.
+When reading Tweets from disk, it is still I/O bound, but less so.

 Using files is not a "cheat" because any system would typicaly receive Tweets and feed them somehow.
 The actual development feed is from a process running on the same meachine and sending the Tweets in via RabbitMQ.